Rae-Nelvin/MC-1/README.md

 ## Features

-List the key of gameplay of QuitZone:
+List the key of features of QuitZone:

 -   Nicotine Tracking: